luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 title: Set up a media server with Jellyfin, Sonarr and Radarr
 author: David Luévano
 lang: en
 summary: How to set up a media server with Jellyfin, Sonarr and Radarr, on Arch.
-With qBitTorrent and Jackett also.
+With qBitTorrent and Jackett with flaresolverr also.
 tags: server
 	tools
 	code
 	tutorial
 	english

 Riding on my excitement of having a good internet connection and having setup my *home server* now it's time to self host a media server for movies, series and anime.
-I'll be exposing my stuff on a personal (in the sense that I own it and it's going to be used for that only) subdomain, but that's optional depending on your setup.
+I'll be exposing my stuff on a subdomain only so I can access it while out of home and for SSL certificates (not required), but shouldn't be necessary and instead you can use a VPN ([how to set up](https://blog.luevano.xyz/a/vpn_server_with_openvpn.html)).
+For your reference, whenever I say "Starr apps" (\*arr apps) I mean the family of apps such as Sonarr, Radarr, Readarr, Lidarr, etc..

-Most of my config is based on [TRaSH-Guides](https://trash-guides.info/) (I'll only mention it as "TRaSH", without the "-Guides") and will be mentioned when needed; I just mention it here in case I forget to give credit on the respective areas.
-Specially have a read at the [TRaSH: Native folder structure](https://trash-guides.info/Hardlinks/How-to-setup-for/Native/) as it is a very good setup along with the [TRaSH: Hardlinks and instant moves](https://trash-guides.info/Hardlinks/Hardlinks-and-Instant-Moves/).
+Most of my config is based on [TRaSH-Guides](https://trash-guides.info/), in case I forget to mention it explicitly on its respective areas, which will be mentioned as "TRaSH" going forward.
+Specially get familiar with the [TRaSH: Native folder structure](https://trash-guides.info/Hardlinks/How-to-setup-for/Native/) and with the [TRaSH: Hardlinks and instant moves](https://trash-guides.info/Hardlinks/Hardlinks-and-Instant-Moves/).
+Will use default configurations based on the respective documentation for each service (Sonarr, Radarr, Bazarr), except when stated otherwise.

-Everything here is performed in ==Arch Linux btw== and all commands should be run as root unless stated otherwise, as always.
+Everything here is performed in ==arch btw== and all commands should be run as root unless stated otherwise.

 ==Also kindly note that I do not condone the use of BitTorrent for illegal activities.
 I take no responsibility for what you do when setting up anything shown here.
 It is for you to check your local laws before using automated downloaders such as Sonarr and Radarr.==